jheatmap/jheatmap-ipython/README.md

 *jHetmap interactive heatmaps for the web browser*

-jHeatmap can be used as IPython notebook widget framework to make some really cool, interactive, heatmaps.
+jHeatmap can be used as IPython notebook widget framework to make interactive heatmaps.

 - **Youtube video**: A showcase of jHeatmap https://www.youtube.com/watch?v=9bO1fCJhJyo